Every year we set new goals

-With just about everyone else in the world coming up with arbitrary resolutions that they will likely
+At the beginning of every year, just about everyone in the world comes up with arbitrary resolutions that they will likely

-If you haven’t set any training goals for the year yet then stop what you’re doing now and get that done.
+If you haven’t set short-term and long-term training goals then stop what you’re doing now and get that done.

 If you need help finding a realistic target to shoot for, check out this awesome article:

-My goal over the next 90-days is to continue to get stronger while leaning out as much as I can.
+My goal over the next 30-days is to continue to get stronger while leaning out as much as I can.